 Crepuscular owls have orange eyes.
 The twilight owls are what they’re called.
 They prefer to find their prey in the early morning light.

 - Eurasian eagle-owls

 Look for yellow eyes if you’re looking for owls during the day.
 They love to hunt while the sun is shining.
-They have superb vision, but they depend on their hearing to find their prey beneath the snow.
-They are among the hardiest owl species.
+They have a superb vision but depend on their hearing to find their prey beneath the snow.
+As a result, they are among the hardiest owl species.

 Some owl species include: